brandingbrand/node-style-guide/Readme.md

 # Node.js Style Guide

-This is a guide for writing consistent and aesthetically pleasing node.js code. to any specific example, please refrain from pointing this out.
+This is a guide for writing consistent and aesthetically pleasing node.js code.
+It is inspired by what is popular within the community.
+It is not a 1-1 match to any specific example, please refrain from pointing this out.